QYQYMBA/ChiyaProject/README.md

 # Chiya
-Is a free alternative to default windows method to switch layout.
+Is a open source alternative to default windows way of switching keyboard layouts.
 In Windows you can't temporary disable some layouts.
-With Chiya you can disable/enable languages you need or switch to them using hotkeys.
+With Chiya you can disable/enable languages you need or switch to them with hotkeys.

 # Where to get
 You can download Chiya using installer/directly or build it from sources.